Kavkazi "Mountain Jews":

 About this talk

-This talk will feature an overview of Kavkazi Jewish origins, history, and the efforts of the diaspora to preserve their heritage today.
+This talk explores the origins, history, and enduring cultural legacy of the Kavkazi Jews, highlighting contemporary diaspora efforts to preserve their unique heritage and identity.

 About Valeriya

-Valeriya Nakshun is a Kavkazi Jewish culture writer, community organizer, and marketer based between Baltimore and Washington, DC.
-Born in the Republic of Dagestan, a constituent republic of Russia, she immigrated with her family to the United States as a refugee in the late 1990s.
-She serves as a Community Outreach Fellow at Sephardic Heritage International DC (SHIN-DC), an organization dedicated to preserving and promoting Sephardic and broader Jewish heritage.
+Valeriya Nakshun was born in the Republic of Dagestan, a constituent republic of Russia, and immigrated to the United States with her family as a refugee in the late 1990s.
+She is a Kavkazi Jewish culture writer, community organizer, artist, and storyteller based between Washington D.C. and Baltimore.
+Valeriya served as a Community Outreach Fellow at Sephardic Heritage International DC (SHIN-DC) and is a former dancer with the Silk Road Dance Company (SRDC).

 Click here to register